-The one pot Beef Stew with Biscuits is so easy to make in the oven!
-The rich and comforting beef and vegetable filling is topped with easy store-bought biscuit mix and baked to golden brown perfection.
+This one-pot Beef Stew with Biscuits is so simple to make in the oven!
+The rich and comforting vegetable-beef filling is topped with easy store-bought biscuit mix and baked to golden brown perfection.

-This beef and vegetable stew with biscuit topping is a total crowd pleaser any time of year.
-Made easy in one pot and baked in the oven, it's perfect for a busy weeknight or entertaining on the weekend.
-The biscuit topping is simple to assemble with store-bought biscuit mix, and adds a special touch.
+This beef and vegetable stew with biscuit topping is made easy in one pot and then baked in the oven.
+It's perfect for a busy weeknight or entertaining on the weekend.
+The biscuit topping is simple to assemble with store-bought biscuit mix and adds a special touch.

 Jump to: